How to Use Therapeutic-Grade Essential Oils Safely and Effectively

 For those who have concerns about neat applications: Problems that many American-trained aromatherapists find with the neat application of the oils are due to one or more of the following reasons:

-- The oils are of an inferior grade, and either lack some of the balancing constituents or are adulterated with synthetic chemicals;
+- The oils are of an inferior grade, and either lack some of the balancing constituents or are adulterated with synthetic — or toxic — chemicals.

 - Toxicities in the person receiving the aromatherapy treatment.
-The oils are great at helping to detoxify the body, and if the body detoxifies too quickly, it can cause discomfort, in a variety of ways;
+Some oils are great at helping to detoxify the body, and if the body detoxifies too quickly, it can cause discomfort, in a variety of ways.

 - Toxic personal care items on the skin, over which the oils were applied.
-This is a significant concern, since essential oils will drive these toxins deep into the tissues, and may cause a variety of problems.
-This is why I only use dōTERRA® products for my personal care, whether from dōTERRA® or another trusted source;
+This is a significant concern, since essential oils can drive these toxins deep into the tissues, and may cause a variety of problems.
+This is why I only use natural products for my personal care, whether from dōTERRA® or another trusted source;

 - Failure to drink enough water before and/or after the aromatherapy session.
 Adequate hydration is critical for clearing toxins, liberated from the tissues by the oils, out of the system.

 - The bias of the aromatherapist.
-Virtually all training in massage therapy and aromatherapy in the English-speaking world is adamant on one point: Using essential oils in anything more than a 3-5% dilution is reckless.
-And, with the oils that most of them use, that might be a good policy; but, we're talking about CPTG®, certified-pure-therapeutic-grade oils here.
+Virtually all training in massage therapy and aromatherapy in the English-speaking world is adamant on one point: Using essential oils in anything more than a 3-5% dilution is wreckless.
+And, with the oils that most of them use, that might be a good policy; but, we're talking about certified pure therapeutic-grade oils here.

-With hundreds of thousands of people receiving AromaTouch™, and possibly millions more using quality oils in neat applications, the safety of using oils in this manner is indisputable.
-(See Modern Essentials, 2nd Edition for more information on this.
-For a quick check, see GRAS.)
+With tens of thousands of people receiving the AromaTouch® Technique, and possibly millions more using quality oils in neat applications, the safety of using oils in this manner is indisputable.
+I've been using these oils neat for many years and never had an adverse event.

-Massage: The relaxation and soothing effects on the body of an aromatic massage can be a restorative — even transforming — experience. dōTERRA®'s CPTG®, certified-pure-therapeutic-grade essential oils are designed to work aromaticially and functionally, and provide a well-needed delight to your senses.
+Massage: The relaxation and soothing effects on the body of an aromatic massage can be a restorative — even transforming — experience. dōTERRA's certified pure therapeutic-grade essential oils are designed to work aromaticially and functionally, and provide a well-needed delight to your senses.

-To create your own custom massage oil, mix 3-4 drops of essential oil with ½ teaspoon of fractionated coconut oil, or another pure, natural massage oil base for to help reduce stress and tension and promote emotional well-being.
+To create your own custom massage oil, mix 3-4 drops of essential oil with ½ teaspoon of fractionated coconut oil or Hand & Body Lotion, or another pure, natural massage oil base for to help reduce stress and tension and promote emotional well-being.
 Pamper yourself and get in touch with your senses.

-Dietary supplements: All essential oils that are identified as Safe For Consumption can be taken as a dietary supplement, to promote physical well-being.
-Some oils (e.g.: valerian, lemon, grapefruit, orange, nutmeg, tangerine, etc.) are most effective when taken orally.
+Dietary supplements: If an essential oil is identified as Safe For Consumption, it can be taken as a dietary supplement, to support your health and well-being.
+Some oils (e.g.: citrus oils, like bergamot, lemon, lime, grapefruit, wild orange, tangerine, etc.) are most effective when taken orally.
 In fact, over the past 5-6 years, I've ingested the oils at a significant higher amount than I have used them topically or aromatically.
 The difference they have made in my life have been amazing.

 Things to remember when using essential oils as dietery supplements:

-- Remember to dilute the oils in oil-soluble liquids, such as fractionated coconut oil or some other vegetable oil, olive oil, Agave nectar, whole, raw milk or goat/rice milk prior to ingestion.
+- Dilution: Remember to dilute the oils in oil-soluble liquids, such as coconut oil or some other vegetable oil, olive oil, whole, raw milk, or almond or hemp rice milk, prior to ingestion.
 More or less dilution may be required, depending on how strong the oil is.
-(See Modern Essentials, 2nd Edition for more information on this.)

-- Usually no more than 2-3 drops should be ingested at one time, during any 4-8 hour period.
+- Limitations: Usually no more than 1-2 drops should be ingested at one time, during any 4-8 hour period.

-- Essential oils should not be given as dietary supplements to children under 6 years of age.
-Parents should exercise caution in administering oils to a child orally, and oils should always be diluted prior to ingestion for children.
+- For children: Essential oils should not be given as dietary supplements to children under 6 years of age.
+Parents should exercise caution in administering oils to a child orally, and all oils should always be diluted prior to ingestion for children.

-Diffusion: Essential oils can be diffused, to enhance the mood and bring harmony to the mind and body, at home or in the workplace.
+Diffusion: Essential oils can be diffused, to uplift the mood and bring harmony to the mind and body, at home or in the workplace.
 They will also cleanse and purify the air, helping to guard against environmental and seasonal threats.
 The Aroma Ace cold air diffuser or Lotus UltraSonic Diffuser are specially designed to disperse a fine mist of oils that will generally fill a room within a few minutes.